yuvalava/lava-sdk/README.md

 - `chainID` parameter is required and should be the ID of the chain you want to query.
 You can find all supported chains with their IDs [supportedChains](https://github.com/lavanet/lava-sdk/blob/main/supportedChains.json)

-- `lavaEndpoint` is an optional field that specifies the RPC endpoint of the Lava network node.
-It is used to fetch list of the providers for specified `chainID` and `rpcInterface`.
-You can check the [default lava rpc endpoint](https://github.com/lavanet/lava-sdk/blob/main/src/config/default.ts#L1)

 - `rpcInterface` is an optional field representing the interface that will be used for sending relays.
 For cosmos chains it can be `tendermintRPC` or `rest`.
 For evm compatible chains `jsonRPC` or `rest`.
 You can find the list of all default rpc interfaces [supportedChains](https://github.com/lavanet/lava-sdk/blob/main/supportedChains.json)

+- `pairingListConfig` is an optional field that specifies the lava pairing list config used for communicating with lava network.
+Lava SDK does not rely on one centralized rpc for querying lava network.
+It uses a list of rpc providers to fetch list of the providers for specified `chainID` and `rpcInterface` from lava network.
+If not pairingListConfig set, the default list will be used [default lava pairing list](https://github.com/lavanet/lava-providers/blob/main/pairingList.json)

+- `network` is an optional field that specifies the network from pairingListConfig which will be used.
+Default value is `mainnet`.

+- `geolocation` is an optional field that specifies the geolocation which will be used.
+Default value is `1`.

 ---